 Late submission of assignments without an approved extension will result in a penalty of 5% reduced marks from the total available, per calendar day late.
 An assignment submitted over 7 days late will not be accepted unless a special arrangement is made with supervisor/ convener

 In order to pass this unit, students must achieve an overall pass (50 out of 100) of the total final moderated marks (which includes individual grades).
 Moderated marks will be calculated based on the formula provided under 'Peer Evaluation'.

 Use of text matching software

-The ITS Capstone Project Expo will showcase a mix of student groups presenting, showcasing posters and displaying demos on the expo day, which will be judged by a panel from the industry.
+The ITS Capstone Project Expo will showcase a mix of student groups presenting, showcasing posters and displaying demos on the expo day, which will be judged by a panel.
 Out of all the capstone projects of the semester, three categories (ten groups in each category) of projects will be selected to participate in expo based on the final presentation/assessment by the supervisory/ examiner board.
 The categories are:

 - Best Presentation

 Best from each category will be given an award from the school/ faculty along with a certificate.
 All the finalists will also receive a paper certificate signed by Dean.
 Each group is likely to participate only in one category.
 However, exceptions can occur if a group is nominated for more than one category based on their performance in each category.